depthstoheights/Good-Samaritan-Network/README.md

 > This game is free!
 If it inspired you, support my mission at the link above.
 Thanks!
 > *Disclaimer:* Spiritual encouragement and education—not medical advice.
 In the U.S., call/text **988**.
+## License

+- **Code** in this repository is licensed under the [MIT License](LICENSE).
+- **Text, images, and other non‑code content** are licensed under the [Creative Commons Attribution 4.0 International License](LICENSE-CONTENT).

+You are free to use, adapt, and share this work in accordance with the respective license terms.